trezzuri/erpnext-docs/docs/en/accounts/accounting-reports.md

 A Trial Balance is an accounting report which lists account balances for all your Accounts (“Ledger” and “Group”) for any given reporting period.
 A company prepares a trial balance periodically, usually at the end of every reporting period.
 The general purpose of producing a trial balance is to ensure the entries in a company's bookkeeping system are mathematically correct.
 The totals of Debit and Credit columns must be same for any given period, to ensure the entries are correct.
-In ERPNext, the report shows following columns:
+In SOMA, the report shows following columns:

 * Opening (Dr): Opening debit balance as on From Date